 - The definition of a canter is the pace of a horse that is moving at a speed between a trot and a gallop.

 When a horse is moving along a meadow, going a little bit faster than trotting but not quite running, the pace at which the horse is moving is an example of a canter.

-To canter is to ride a horse that is moving at a pace in between a trot and a gallop.
+- To canter is to ride a horse that is moving at a pace in between a trot and a gallop.

 When you move along riding on a horse going at mid-speed, a bit faster than trotting, this is an example of a time when you canter the horse.

-See canter in Webster's New World
+canter definition by Webster's New World

-See canter in American Heritage Dictionary
+canter definition by American Heritage Dictionary

-Origin: , after Canterbury, England, toward which pilgrims rode at an easy pace.Word History: Most of those who have majored in English literature, and many more besides, know that Chaucer's Canterbury Tales were told by a group of pilgrims on their way to Canterbury to visit the shrine of England's famous martyr Thomas à Becket.
+Origin: Ultimately from phrases such as Canterbury gallop, after Canterbury, England, toward which pilgrims rode at an easy pace.Word History: Most of those who have majored in English literature, and many more besides, know that Chaucer's Canterbury Tales were told by a group of pilgrims on their way to Canterbury to visit the shrine of England's famous martyr Thomas à Becket.
 Many pilgrims other than Chaucer's visited Canterbury on horse, and phrases such as Canterbury gallop, Canterbury pace, and Canterbury trot described the easy gait at which they rode to their destination.
 The first recorded instance of one of these phrases, Canterbury pace, is found in a work published before 1636.
 However, in a work written in 1631 we find a shortened form, the noun Canterbury, meaning “a canter,” and later, in 1673, the verb Canterbury, meaning “to canter.”
 This verb, or perhaps the noun, was further shortened, giving us the verb canter, first recorded in 1706, and the noun canter, first recorded in 1755.

 - whining, singsong speech, esp. as used by beggars

 - the secret slang of beggars, thieves, etc.; argot